dexhorthy/jfrog-charts/stable/jfrog-platform/README.md

-# JFrog Platform Helm Chart
+# JFrog Platform Helm Chart!

 **NOTE:** This is the Initial **beta** release of the JFrog Platform chart (Backward compatibility is not guaranteed)